 We still today use the expression ‘deus ex machina’, the god/spirit in the machine/design.
 The expression is usually used as a criticism of adding in additional elements as an afterthought to close holes in an argument or plot holes in a story.
 While Anaxagoras makes mind the highest thing, it is separated from the physical processes, which the Athenians found to be impious.
 The gods are involved with things, not simply the detached highest characterless thing.
 The Roman Horace brings us the Latin phrase, saying that Greek actors portraying gods in the tragedies were lowered onto the stage when required.
 Today, in argument, ‘God did it’ or ‘People know that’ or ‘Science says’, any mental presence that simply enters the picture to explain all too simply (Pyramids?
 Aliens!) can be criticized as employing a ‘deus ex machina’.

 Aristotle argued against Anaxagoras, saying he put mind in as a final thought to start the whole thing, just as the French philosopher Descartes did to give consciousness and freedom to human beings.
 Descartes, like Anaxagoras, said that mind/soul determines the physical but is separate and above, which is why humans have free will.
 This creates a duality of mind and body for which both Anaxagoras and Descartes were criticized.
 This is still an issue for philosophy today.
 What is the relationship of mind to body?
-The American Analytic philosopher John Searle, at UC Berkeley, believes saying “there is no problem” solves the problem, but this is hardly satisfying.
 The British philosopher and early computer scientist Alan Turing argued that machines can be said to understand things (with the famous example that a light switch understands only ‘on’ and ‘off’), so if a robot can behave like a person we may treat it like a person, but this seems equally problematic.
 While Searle and Turing attempted to get rid of the hard dualism of Anaxagoras and Descartes, the opposite attempt at simple identity of mind and body leaves problems we are still dealing with.

 Euripides, great admirer and possible student of Anaxagoras, was ridiculed by his critics for often employing the device of god-lowering crane, particularly to end a play with a quick resolution.
 Characters, often women who tragically accept their fate, are taken away by a god to safety.
 Aristophanes, another famed playwright, mocked Euripides by making Euripides himself a character in one of Aristophanes’ plays and lowering him into scene on a crane.